Fun with pseudo-elements

 I’ve known for quite a while that, you could inject content into

-HTML elements using CSS pseudo-elements – ::before
+HTML elements using CSS pseudo-elements – ::before and

-.
+::after.
 But, they are way more useful than I originally thought…

 The Simple Stuff